-To start the whole process, jeans – serving as a raw material – are cut into small fibres and then bonded to form a fleece.
-Here, two distinct qualities have been developed through out the project: an industrially produced recycled jeans fibre non-woven, and a self-produced, “crafted” non-woven, made of no longer usable jeans, provided by a local non-profit clothing donation distributor.
-Both types of fleece are processed with the same embroidery technique, yet resulting in two clearly different qualities and aesthetics.
-The industrially produced non-woven shows a homogenous regular “industrial” surface, whereas the crafted fleece appears irregular, rough, textured, also giving more room for individual expression.
+To begin the process, discarded jeans – serving as a raw material – are cut into small fibres and then bonded to form a fleece.
+During the course of the project, two distinct routes have been explored, each with their own unique qualities: an industrially produced recycled jeans fibre non-woven fabric, and a self-produced, “crafted” non-woven fabric.
+The industrially produced non-woven shows a homogenous, uniform surface, whereas the crafted fleece appears irregular, rough and textured, giving room for individual expression.

 The New Blue concept offers a novel way to form defined areas on a fabric roll.
 Digitally-aided industrial embroidery is applied to the fleece not only to create a stable fabric but also to generate the cut-patterns needed for the final piece of clothing, thus rationalising the entire production process from fibres to garment.

 The embroidered areas of the non-woven cloth remain intact when exposed to water, whereas the non-embroidered parts of the fleece disintegrate.
 These loose denim fibres can be reused as raw material, while the embroidered parts remain stable and can be sewn together without further cutting, establishing a circular and zero waste production method.

 The New Blue project stems from a desire to rethink the notion of recycled materials and create a truly circular product lifecycle.

 With the rise of fast fashion, denim has transitioned from a hardwearing, durable workwear fabric into a staple of the contemporary wardrobe and we are left with vast streams of waste without the infrastructure to absorb them.